Scarecrows in the Forest | Everything you need to know

-The Key West Tropical Forest & Botanical Garden kicks off its 2nd annual Scarecrows in the Garden event with a call to individuals, organizations and businesses to create their own scarecrows for display in the garden.
+The Key West Tropical Forest & Botanical Garden kicks off its 2nd annual Scarecrows in the Forest event with a call to school-age groups; not-for-profit groups; and businesses, amateur individuals or creative professionals to create their own scarecrows for display in the garden.

 Read the rules

 Start here to review the rules and guidelines for your scarecrow.
 Includes your frequently asked questions.
 Call (305) 296-1504 for more information.